 In recent years, over 20 million pills went missing from hospitals across America.
 These are called "diversions" - otherwise known as skimming medications - and are more commonly known as "thefts."

 In the first half of 2018 alone, more than 18 million pills were diverted, valued at more than $164 million.
 Clearly, pill theft at hospitals is a costly epidemic (and not merely in dollars).

 To combat this, you need hospital security access control.
-This keeps the wrong people out of places where they shouldn't be, protects your employees, visitors, and patients, and helps secure your assets.
+An efficient health care facility access management keeps the wrong people out of places where they shouldn't be, protects your employees, visitors, and patients, and helps secure your assets.

 Security access control is vital for any hospital.
-When looking to implement a system, you need to follow best practices to make sure you have properly evaluated your needs and can find a system that matches them.
-Your security depends on it.
+When looking to implement a hospital facility access management system, you need to follow best practices in terms of security measures to make sure you have properly evaluated your needs and can find a system that matches them.
+The security of your healthcare organization depends on it.